EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 I always used [Visual Studio Code]( https://code.visualstudio.com/) to run [Python]( https://www.python.org/) while completing this module.
 Prior to commencing this module I had never heard of Visual Studio Code, so I conducted some research on it.
 According to [Wikipedia]( https://en.wikipedia.org/wiki/Visual_Studio_Code); Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
 It is also customizable, so users can change the editor's theme, keyboard shortcuts, and preferences.
 It is free and open-source, although the official download is under a proprietary license.
 I wondered what a ‘source code editor’ was, which I also researched on [Wikipedia]( https://en.wikipedia.org/wiki/Source_code_editor); A source code editor is a text editor program designed specifically for editing source code of computer programs by programmers.
 It may be a standalone application or it may be built into an integrated development environment (IDE) or web browser.
 Source code editors are the most fundamental programming tool, as the fundamental job of programmers is to write and edit source code.

-Conclusion:
+## Conclusion:
-We can see from the above example how Data Analytics can be useful in establishing the value of the information collected in data sets, and how Python is a good tool for this purpose.
+We can see from the above example how Data Analytics can be useful in establishing the value of the information collected in data sets, and how [Python](https://www.python.org/) is a good tool for this purpose.
 My code was rated 10/10 as shown in the below screenshot, which I was very pleased with!
+[Python](https://www.python.org/) can be used to represent Fisher’s Iris data set in a more visually appealing way to an audience, and ensures the receiver of the information can absorb it in a quicker and more digestible fashion than they would if they had nothing to observe other than the raw, unedited data set.

 ![Screenshot](MyCodeHasBeenRatedAt10OutOf10.jpg)